Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 EVP and General Counsel

-It is refreshing to be part of an organization that recognizes the value of a diverse and inclusive environment.
-For me, the inclusion council demonstrates our commitment to identify and reinforce best practices and provides us with an opportunity to gain a better understanding of the differences and life experiences of our talent.
+It is refreshing to be part of an organization that recognizes the value of an inclusive environment.
+For me, the Inclusion Council demonstrates our commitment to identifying and reinforcing best practices and provides us with an opportunity to gain a better understanding of the differences and life experiences of our talent.
 I am excited to help make this a great place to work.

 -Bill Min